COMPASS-DOE/data-workflows/synoptic/metadata/L1_metadata/README_v1-0.txt

 DATA STRUCTURE
 —----------------------------------
 Data are organized into {SITE_YEAR} folders, with up to 12 monthly CSV files in each folder.
-Site include CRC (Crane Creek), GCW (GCReW), GWI (Goodiwn Island), MSM (Moneystump Marsh), OWC (Old Woman Creek), PTR (Portage River), SWH (Sweet Hall Marsh), and TMP (TEMPEST experiment).
+Sites include CRC (Crane Creek), GCW (GCReW), GWI (Goodiwn Island), MSM (Moneystump Marsh), OWC (Old Woman Creek), PTR (Portage River), SWH (Sweet Hall Marsh), and TMP (TEMPEST experiment).
 See site-specific metadata files in each folder.

 CHANGELOG
 —----------------------------------
-Version 1-0 released 2024-04-15
+Version 1-0 released 2024-05-15
-* Covers late 2019 through March 2024 for TEMPEST and all synoptic sites
+* Covers late 2019 through April 2024 for TEMPEST and all synoptic sites
 * Restructured for ease of use, with metadata (location, sensor ID, etc) in separate columns
 * SWH plot naming reworked for new upland plot; mirroring TMP C to GCW UP
+* GCReW weather station variables are now mirrored to TMP and GCW
 * Many fixes to variable units and bounds
 * Out-of-service is valid for AquaTROLL and EXO